star-history/star-history/public/blog/star-history-yearly-pick-2022-frontend.md

-# Front-end projects of 2022
+# Star History Open Source Best of 2022 | Front-end

 As a proper goodbye to 2022, Star History looks at some of the most interesting open-source projects in the year that passed.
 Some projects came out of nowhere and made a big bang; some released new versions, while some renovated their websites.